 Turns out I was wrong.

 For those of you who are following me on Facebook and Instagram, this post won’t really come as news.
-On Sunday morning, after photographing two dishes, I decided to make eggs for Greg.
-If I had to document this experience in a recipe, it would look something like this:
+On Sunday morning, after photographing two dishes, I decided to make eggs for G. If I had to document this experience in a recipe, it would look something like this:

 Step 1: bring a pan to unbelievably high heat